Bios-Marcel/shout/ideas.md

 * Temporary ban from posting

-In order to have any of these punishments take effect, we can either use the overall karma or recent changes in karma balance, if any exist.
-An upside of the latter would be, that users with a lot of karma also can't afford trolling from time to time, using their karma as "troll budget".
+In order to have any of these punishments take effect, we can either use the overall Social Credit or recent changes in Social Credit balance, if any exist.
+An upside of the latter would be, that users with a lot of Social Credit also can't afford trolling from time to time, using their Social Credit as "troll budget".

-By default, each user starts with a rather low base karma, but an amount bigger than zero, in order to be able to use the reporting functionality.
+By default, each user starts with a rather low base Social Credit, but an amount bigger than zero, in order to be able to use the reporting functionality.

-### Karma Coupon Store
+### Social Credit Coupon Store

-Cooperation with corperations, that allow users to reduce the cost of their product by spending karma on it.
+Cooperation with corperations, that allow users to reduce the cost of their product by spending Social Credit on it.
-This will potentially induce good behaviour and assign a value to karma.
+This will potentially induce good behaviour and assign a value to Social Credit.

+### Chat

+* Name chats "whispers"
+* Main goal should be to reduce data sent and ensure peak-performance, especially when users have metered connections
+* Cache chats locally
+* Pinnable
+* Taggable
+* Chat rename
+* Deletable
+  * Cached chats are deleted upon reconnect
+* E2E-encrypted
+* Group chats
+  * E2E-encryption desired
+  * Optional invite link
+* Allow sending audio, images and video
+  * Automatically expires after 2 days after reading or 30 after not reading
+  * Allow custom expiration time (lower than 2 days)

 ### Voting

-Voting is the main mechanism that changes a users karma.
-An upvote can be given for free and will increase the posters karma.
-Downvoting will decrease the posters karma, but also reduce the own karma, in order to prevent abuse.
+Voting is the main mechanism that changes a users Social Credit.
+An upvote can be given for free and will increase the posters Social Credit.
+Downvoting will decrease the posters Social Credit, but also reduce the own Social Credit, in order to prevent abuse.

 ### Reports

 A report is kind of like a downvote, but more extreme.
 Attached to a report can be a text message and a reason.
-Reasons might go from mild things such as `spam` or `disrespective behaviour` to `exposing personal information` or `violence`.
+Reasons might go from mild things such as `spam` or `disSocial Creditive behaviour` to `exposing personal information` or `violence`.

 On Jodel, people tend to quickly report others if they are in disagreement.